carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ![Subimage of GC](../fig/subimage_of_GC.png)

-## Determine the background characteristics of the image.
+## Determine the background characteristics of the image

 We want to identify all the sources - meaning e.g. stars, supernova remnants and distant galaxies - in this image and measure their positions and fluxes.
 How do we separate source pixels from background pixels?
 When do we know if a pixel with a high value belongs to a source or is simply a noise peak?
 We assume the background noise, which is a reflection of the limited sensitivity of the radio telescope, has a normal distribution.
 The chance of having a background pixel with a value above 5 times the standard deviation is 2.9e-7.
 We have 2²² = 4.2e6 pixels in our image, so the chance of catching at least one random noise peak by setting a threshold of 5 times the standard deviation is less than 50%.
 We refer to the standard deviation as $\sigma$.